bogongroverchalet/website/_articles/2017-8-8-visiting-in-winter.md

  - Non Movement Member (i.e. everyone else) $550
  - Venturers, please see our online bookings pages for prices

-Venturers and Rovers, do consider the [Dick & Pip Smith Leadership Through Adventure Fund](https://scouts.com.au/blog/2023/10/06/leadership-through-adventure-fund-round-5-grants-now-open/) if cost is an issue.

 _If you already have a parking pass for the season for Falls Creek please contact our bookings team._

 ## Everyone's welcome